bahrus/templ-mount/README.md

 After loading, an attribute "loaded" is added, and event "load" is fired.

-### Preemptive downloading, lazy loading into the DOM tree, potentially across Shadow DOM boundaries [TODO]
+### Preemptive downloading, lazy loading into the DOM tree, potentially across Shadow DOM boundaries

 If, in the same Shadow DOM realm as a templ-mount instance (including the realm outside any Shadow DOM), any tag is found with pseudo attribute imp-t, templ-mount waits for that tag to become visible, and when it does, it searches for a template with href matching the value of imp-t, and "imports" the template into the ShadowDOM of the tag.
 The original light children of the tag, if they specify slot attributes, will become slotted into the ShadowDOM.